phoenix-rtos/phoenix-rtos-doc/coding/index.md

 #include "console.h"
 #include "stm32.h"
 ```
+### PS-CODE-058

-It is advised not to use MACROS in the code.
+MACROS should not be used in the code.

+### PS-CODE-059
-It is not advised to use preprocessor conditionals like `#if` or `if def'.
-The use of preprocessing conditionals makes
+The preprocessor conditionals like `#if` or `if def` should not be used in the code.
+#### Note:
-it harder to follow the code logic.
-If it is absolutely necessary to use preprocessing conditionals, they ought to be
+The use of preprocessing conditionals makes it harder to follow the code logic and can be used only if it is absolutely necessary.

+### PS-CODE-060
-formatted as the following example.
+Preprocessing conditionals shall be formatted as the following example:
 ```c
 #ifndef NOMMU
     process->mapp = &process->map;